-Layers of buttery oatmeal cookie sandwich a layer of caramel and chocolate chips.
-Caramelette bars are a must have for the holidays or any time your sweet tooth begs for something special.
+Layers of buttery oatmeal cookie sandwich a layer of caramel, pecans and chocolate chips come together for a perfect holiday treat.
+Caramelitas are a must have for the holidays or any time your sweet tooth begs for something special.

 One of the best parts about bars like these are they are relatively quick to make.
 You don’t have to worry about loading tray after tray of individual cookies into the oven.